linnarsson-lab/Dolomite_P-pump/README.md

 ```python
 my_pump.set_pressure(100, hold='00:00:01:05')
 ```
-To operate the pump in flow control mode and pump with a speed of 2 ul/s untill a stop command is send, run:
+To operate the pump in flow control mode and pump with a speed of 2 ul/s until a stop command is send, run:
 ```python
 my_pump.set_flow(2, unit='ul/s', hold='00:00:00:00')
 ```